marko-js/marko/docs/core-tags.md

 #### Iterating over a list

 Much like the [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop in javascript, providing an `of` attribute will iterate over the provided array/iterable.
-For convenience both the current item, index, and the current list will be provided as [tag parameters](./syntax.md#tag-body-parameters).
+The current item, index, and the input list will be provided as [tag parameters](./syntax.md#tag-body-parameters).

 ```marko
 <ul>